OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

 .. note::
-    This tutorial used finite-difference to approximate the partial derivatives for all the components.
+    This tutorial used finite difference to approximate the partial derivatives for all the components.
     Check out :ref:`this example <circuit_analysis_examples>` if you want to see the same problem solved with analytic derivatives.